Donatella della Porta: Academic career

-All along her life, Donatella Della Porta has engaged in institution building.
+Throughout her life, Donatella Della Porta has engaged in institution building.
 Since 2015 and until 2021, she has been the Founding Dean of the Faculty of Political and Social Sciences at the Scuola Normale Superiore.
 Located in Florence, the Faculty now hosts two PhD programs, one on Political Science and Sociology (that she directs since 2015) and one in Transnational Governance, with a faculty of 15 members, about 60 PhD students and about 12 post-docs.
-At the SNS, she is also the Director of the Centre on Social Movement Studies (Cosmos), which she founded in 2012 at European University Institute and, since November 2015, moved at Scuola normale superiore in Florence.
+At the SNS, she is also the Director of the Centre on Social Movement Studies (Cosmos), which she founded in 2012 at the European University Institute and, since November 2015, moved to the Scuola normale superiore in Florence.
 She has also been the founding co-editor of the major journal European Political Science Review.

+Awards

+She has received prestigious international awards, prizes and recognitions for her studies in field.
+She took an Advanced Scholars Grant on "Mobilizing for democracy" of the European Research Council between 2011 and 2016.
+She has been the Director of the Research Project on “Democracy in Europe and the mobilization of the society, financed by the European Commission in 2003-2006 and participated as principal investigator in other four major international research consortia financed by the European Commission.
+In 2021, she has been awarded a major grant for a research on solidarity initiatives from the Volkswagen Stiftung.

 Honoris causa and major prizes

 John D. McCarthy Award for Lifetime Achievement in the Scholarship of Social Movements and Collective Behavior, in 2024.

 Nominated member of the Accademia dei Lincei in 2023.